 Be honest, when you think of cross-cultural workers as a whole, we are not known for being great at celebrating.
 Instead, we might be known for working hard, caring deeply about those we came to serve, being adept with converting time zones and currencies, and no-one knows the best places for good local food better than us.

 But celebrating is important.
-During the “Reflecting on 2019 and Preparing for 2020” parties that were a part of the January challenge, more than one person said a variation of “I found reflecting on the year was really good…we are in a hard place with teammates leaving so it was good to see there was good too.”
+During the “Reflect and Prepare” parties that were a part of the January challenge, more than one person said a variation of “I found reflecting on the year was really good…we are in a hard place with teammates leaving so it was good to see there was good too.”

 Today we will talk about why you need to build your celebrating muscles.
 Celebrating (and mourning, stay tuned for next week) will be a regular practice for you at Global Trellis and here’s why: